admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 The Host has a single Fortune Hand shared by all Host Characters.
 Host Character's Sorcery Hands function the same as for Dramatic Characters (one per character, created the first time it is needed).

-Deleting a hand will first discard all cards it contains, making it a safe way to get rid of a hand which is no longer useful.
+Deleting a hand will first discard all cards it contains.

 ## Chance